 - Nature & Wildlife Program: The Lake Erie Islands Nature & Wildlife Center works with Ohio State’s Stone Lab and the Lake Erie Islands Chapter of the Black Swamp Conservancy to bring Wild Tuesdays to Put-in-Bay.
 This is a family-friendly event with hands-on experience with nature and wildlife.
 It takes place at the Nature & Wildlife Center on Meechen Road on Tuesdays during the summer months.
 For details visit lakeerieislandswildlife.com.

-- The War of 1812 & Battle of Lake Erie Bicentennial: "We have met the enemy and they are ours..."
-So wrote Commander Oliver H. Perry after his decisive naval victory over Great Britain during the War of 1812.
-The battle was fought near West Sister Island, about twelve miles northwest of Put-in-Bay, and helped secure the Northwest Territory for the United States.
-The year 2013 marked the Battle of Lake Erie Bicentennial, we commemorated the Bicentennial of the battle with dozens of public events, including: tall ships, military and battle ship reenactments, Perry's Memorial events, live entertainment, and more.
-Miller Boat Line was the proud sponsor of the Niagara Tall Ship on it's visit to Put-in-Bay during the Bicentennial Celebration.
+- The War of 1812 & Battle of Lake Erie Bicentennial: “We have met the enemy and they are ours…” So wrote Commander Oliver H. Perry after his decisive naval victory over Great Britain during the War of 1812.
+The battle was fought near West Sister Island, about 12 miles northwest of Put-in-Bay, and helped secure the Northwest Territory for the United States.
+The year 2013 marked the Battle of Lake Erie Bicentennial.
+We commemorated the Bicentennial of the battle with dozens of public events, including: tall ships, military and battle ship reenactments, Perry’s Memorial events, live entertainment, and more.
+Miller Boat Line was the proud sponsor of the Niagara Tall Ship on its visit to Put-in-Bay during the Bicentennial Celebration.

 - What’s in a Name: The name “Put-in-Bay” is probably derived from our secure harbor, a place where a ship can “put into the bay” for refuge from temperamental Lake Erie storms.
 Also, a 1700’s map created by the British, names the harbor “Pudding Bay” perhaps because it is shaped like a pudding bag, commonly used in the ship’s galley (kitchen).

-- Perry's Victory and International Peace Memorial: The world's most massive Doric column and the country's fourth tallest National Monument, stands 352 feet high.
-Operated by the National Park Service, you can take an elevator to the top for a 360 degree view - on a clear day you can see about 55 miles with views of the islands, Cleveland, Detroit, Toledo and Ontario, Canada.
-The Monument celebrated100 years since its construction including a ceremony on July 4, 2013 where the Masons recreated the laying of the cornerstone.
+- Perry’s Victory and International Peace Memorial: The world’s most massive Doric column and the country’s fourth tallest National Monument, stands 352 feet high and weighs about 36,800,000 pounds.
+Operated by the National Park Service, you can take an elevator to the top for a 360 degree view – on a clear day you can see about 55 miles with views of the islands, Cleveland, Detroit, Toledo and Ontario, Canada.
+The Monument celebrated 100 years since its construction including a ceremony on July 4, 2013 where the Masons recreated the laying of the cornerstone.

-- More Ideas: Explore ruins of the historic Hotel Victory in the South Bass Island State Park, Put-in-Bay School (currently with 88 students), Lake Erie Islands Historical Museum's new collection: 1864: Rebels on Lake Erie, Ohio's oldest family owned winery: Heineman's, Saint Paul's Episcopal Church history tours, Put-in-Bay Yacht Club home of the annual Inter-Lake Yachting Association sailing races, classes for kids including: art, bible camp, eco camps, Wild Tuesdays, swimming sailing and more.
-There are over 1,700 shipwrecks in Lake Erie with over 60 being around Ohio's Lake Erie Islands.
+- More Ideas: Explore ruins of the historic Hotel Victory in the South Bass Island State Park, Put-in-Bay School (currently with 88 students), Lake Erie Islands Historical Museum’s new collection: 1864: Rebels on Lake Erie, Ohio’s oldest family owned winery: Heineman’s, Put-in-Bay Yacht Club home of the annual Inter-Lake Yachting Association sailing races, classes for kids including: art, bible camp, eco camps, Wild Tuesdays, swimming sailing and more.
+There are over 1,700 shipwrecks in Lake Erie with over 60 being around Ohio’s Lake Erie Islands.

 - Put-in-Bay Events

-- Personalized Media Visits: We'll be glad to arrange your customized media visit of Put-in-Bay, Middle Bass Island and Gibraltar Island.
+- Personalized Media Visits: We’ll be glad to arrange your customized media visit of Put-in-Bay, Middle Bass Island and Gibraltar Island.
 Contact Julene Market (Owner/Marketing) at email@example.com, Ryan Whaley (Public Relations) at firstname.lastname@example.org, or Katrina Reed (Communications) at email@example.com.
 We can arrange transport, contacts and suggest venues.
-Ideas include History, Breweries and Wine, Recreation and Outdoors, Caves, Family Fun, Battle of Lake Erie Bicentennial, Perry's Monument, Entertainers, Church Tours, Food, Nature and Eco Tours, Arts and Music, Kayaking, Put-in-Bay School, Winter Island Life and more.
+Ideas include History, Breweries and Wine, Recreation and Outdoors, Caves, Family Fun, Perry’s Monument, Entertainers, Church Tours, Food, Nature and Eco Tours, Arts and Music, Kayaking, Put-in-Bay School, Winter Island Life and more.